clintonhalpin/jade-email-builder/README.md

 ```

-# TODO
+### Todo

-- [] w/ Current gulp setup, you have to restart gulp to pull in new constants which isn't great
+- [ ] w/ Current gulp setup, you have to restart gulp to pull in new constants which isn't great

 built by [http://twitter.com/clintonhalpin](@clintonhalpin)